yawningmoney/twitter-mcp/README.md

 *   **Klout API Key:** You can get this from the [Klout website](http://klout.com/s/developers/home).

 You can also use the `twitter_login` tool to authenticate with Twitter and get an access token.

-## 4. Implementation Steps

-1.  **Project Setup:** Create a new TypeScript project and install the necessary dependencies (`@modelcontextprotocol/sdk`, `axios`, `firecrawl`, `sentiment`, `open`, `ms`).
-2.  **Authentication:** Implement the logic to authenticate with the Twitter API, Firecrawl API and Klout API using the provided credentials.
-3.  **Tool Implementation:** Implement each of the core features as a separate tool in the MCP server.
-4.  **Error Handling:** Implement robust error handling to manage API errors and other potential issues.
-5.  **Anti-Bot Detection:** Implement measures to avoid bot detection, such as using a custom user agent and adding random delays between requests.
-6.  **Testing:** Create a test plan to ensure all tools are working as expected.
-7.  **Documentation:** Write a comprehensive README file with installation instructions, a list of available tools, and usage examples.